Chinchillas seem so happy and carefree.

 To avoid your chinchilla becoming, spend some time interacting with it every day, especially if you only have one chin.

 Most of us don’t purchase a chinchilla just to lock it away in a dungeon.

-We obviously want to spend time with our chinchillas when time permits which is one of the first keys to avoiding your chinchilla ever becoming depressed.
+We obviously want to spend time with our pets, whenever we can.
+And that simple act is one of the first keys to keeping your chinchilla from ever becoming depressed.

-The rest of this post is designed to explain other tactics and recommendations you can implement to avoid a depressed chinchilla in your own household.
+The rest of this post will cover other tactics and recommendations you can implement to avoid a depressed chinchilla in your own household.

 Most chinchillas will show more signs of anti-social, quiet, and even lethargic behavior purely because they aren’t getting the care they need or deserve.

-They can realize when something is missing from a daily routine relatively quickly.
+They can realize relatively quickly when something is missing from their daily routine.